 Studio Art and Design (MFA)

-The Department of Art and Design, endowed as the Hite Institute of Art and Design, offers a Master of Fine Arts (MFA) in Studio Art and Design with a 60 credit hour MFA curriculum is structured according to guidelines established by the College Art Association of America (CAA).
-The professionally compliant curriculum, rigorous admissions and evaluation standards, quality and variety of courses, and the faculty mentoring structure will ensure that students accomplish the program objectives and graduate prepared to function effectively and meaningfully in a multicultural and global economy.
+The Department of Art and Design, endowed as the Hite Institute of Art and Design, offers a Master of Fine Arts (MFA) in Studio Art and Design with a 60 credit hour curriculum, structured according to guidelines established by the College Art Association of America (CAA), that is professionally compliant with rigorous evaluation standards, quality and variety of courses, and a faculty mentoring structure that will ensure students accomplish the program objectives and graduate prepared to function effectively and meaningfully in a multicultural and global economy.

 Successful applicants will have a superior academic background and a strong commitment to art.
 MFA students are expected to have a thorough understanding of the principles of form, proficiency in various media and technical skills, as well as a fluency in language and discourse in the historic and contemporary contexts.

 The minimum requirement for admission is an undergraduate degree in studio art from an accredited college or university with a minimum of 48 credit hours of undergraduate work in studio courses and twelve (12) credit hours in art history courses.
 A BFA in Studio Art is recommended.
 Applicants must have a minimum undergraduate grade point average of 3.0 on a 4.0 scale.
 Applicants must present a portfolio of work which shows technical and conceptual competency and demonstrates the promise necessary to succeed.

 Students who do not meet the minimum credit requirements in undergraduate level courses (such as those who have completed a BA rather than a BFA degree) will be required to address any deficiencies by taking undergraduate courses before admitted to the program.
 These courses will not count toward the requirements for the MFA degree.
 Students must maintain a 3.0 GPA in all coursework, including undergraduate courses taken to remove deficiencies.